Las Vegas Water Quality at a Glance

 Follow Watering Restrictions

-Adhere to assigned watering days based on your address.
-Summer watering is allowed any day before 11 AM or after 7 PM, while winter watering (November-February) is limited to one day per week.
+Adhere to your assigned watering schedule.
+Summer watering (March–October) is permitted any day before 11 AM or after 7 PM; winter watering (November–February) is limited to one day per week.
+Violations can result in fines from $50 to $5,000.
+Check snwa.com for your current watering group and the latest water news.

 Frequently Asked Questions

-Is Las Vegas’ tap water safe to drink?
+Is Las Vegas tap water safe to drink in 2026?

-How is Las Vegas addressing drought on the Colorado River?
+How is Las Vegas handling the 2026 Colorado River shortage?

-Infrastructure: The Third Intake and Low Lake Level Pumping Station allow water access even if Lake Mead drops to critically low levels
+• Infrastructure: The Third Intake and Low Lake Level Pumping Station ensure water access even at critically low Lake Mead elevations

-Conservation: Per capita water use has decreased 63% since 2002 through turf removal, water restrictions, and incentive programs
+• Conservation: Per capita use has fallen 55% since 2002 through turf removal, tiered rates, and strict watering restrictions

-Return Flow Credits: Vegas recycles nearly all indoor water and returns it to Lake Mead, earning credits that expand our effective supply
+• Return Flow Credits: Nearly 99% of indoor water is recycled and returned to Lake Mead, expanding the city’s effective supply

 Why does Las Vegas tap water sometimes have an earthy taste?

-Occasional taste variations in Las Vegas water are generally safe and may be attributed to:
+Occasional taste variations in Las Vegas water are generally safe.
+The most common causes are:

-Seasonal algae blooms: Spring and summer algae in Lake Mead can produce compounds like geosmin and MIB that cause earthy or musty tastes
+• Seasonal algae blooms: Spring and summer algae in Lake Mead can produce compounds like geosmin and MIB that cause earthy or musty tastes — these are not harmful and are typically removed to below detection for most people

-These taste compounds are not harmful and are removed to below detection limits for most people.
-For those with sensitive taste, refrigerating water in an uncovered container or using a carbon filter certified for taste and odor removal will improve flavor.
+For those with sensitive taste, refrigerating water in an uncovered container or using a carbon filter certified for taste and odour removal will improve flavour.
+Visit our water filter guide for suitable options.

 What are Las Vegas’ current water restrictions?